Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/smhi-example.md

 When there are several stations close to a measurement location and historical data records are incomplete, it is convenient to use nearby stations to fill in the missing
-data: This naive interpolation feature is included in the toolbox by the parameter `radius`.
+data: This naive interpolation feature is included in the package by the parameter `radius`.
 Thus, if we want to fetch historical data on the snow coverage in Kiruna, the call is: